googleworkspace/md2googleslides/README.md

 ### Local images

-Images referencing local paths temporarily uploaded and hosted to [file.io](https://file.io)
+Images referencing local paths temporarily uploaded and hosted to [file.io](https://file.io).
+File.io is an emphemeral file serving service that generates short-lived random URLs to the upload file and deletes content shortly after use.

+Since local images are uploaded to a thrid party, explicit opt-in is required to use this feature.
+Include the `--use-fileio` option to opt-in to uploading images.
+This applies to file-based images as well as automatically rasterized content like math expressions and SVGs.

 ### Image rasterization

 Slides can also include generated images, using `$$$` fenced blocks for the data.
-Currently supported generated images are math expression (TeX and MathML) as well as SVG
+Currently supported generated images are math expression (TeX and MathML) as well as SVG.
+Rasterized images are treated like local images are require opt-in to uploading images to a 3rd party service via the `--use-fileio` option.

 Using TeX: